-By Anouk De Meester - Marketeer & Business Analyst - about 1 month ago
+By Anouk Demeester - Marketeer - about 4 years ago

 Workflow automation is a technique worth considering when you are simplifying public services.
 By automating small parts of your workflow you can improve the quality and the speed of the overall service.
 In this blog article, we share three practical examples to give you a better understanding of the potential of workflow automation in the public sector.

 A public service process often closes with a financial transaction to a citizen.
 Typically the payment takes place in another system and requires a manual interference.
 In the example below, we use workflow automation to link both systems and trigger the payment process as of a certain task is completed.
 A rather small digital intervention but in the end a big timesaver for the employees.